connorzittrauer/CTEC-Demo/ai-information.md

-### AI-Tools Used
+# AI Information
+🔴 **NOTICE:** I wrote this document myself.
+I only used AI to help me format a few things in markdown and check grammar.

+## AI Tools Used
-1. ChatGPT (Primary)
+### 1. ChatGPT (Primary)
+- Browser
+- ***Go Tier***
-2. Copilot (Supplemental)
+### 2. Copilot (Supplemental)

-### ChatGPT (Browser)
-ChatGPT often suggested longer project files than I was comfortable with.
-For example, in ```backend/handlers/auth.go``` where we handle our JSON logic for sending http requests to our handlers, ChatGPT generated scripts included logic for JWT session token generation as well as JSON response handling.
-I felt it important to abstract these duties out to separate files into utility modules, ```jwt.go``` and ```response.go```, respectively

-- Instead of blind copy-pasting from chatgpt, for the purposes of this project, I found it important to get a feel for Go syntax when writing my files, even if I was copying from ChatGPT.
-This gave me a better understanding of the Go syntax/language.
-As my comfort with go increased, I will be more keen to accept vscode ai-generated tab completion and audit heavily in my workflows.

-### Copilot (VSCode)
+- Claude Haiku 4.5
+- ***Free tier***

+### 3 Ollama Deepseek
+- <Model Name
-- Debugging Tailwind
+- ***Local Install***
-    - I do most of my CSS debugging in the browswer console or by hand in the code, but I found the built-in copilot in VSCode useful for debugging tricky layout/CSS ussues when I could not identify the issue in the browser console.
-        - I would highlight the snippet and prompt at fix

-## Workflow
+## ChatGPT Workflow
+### Use Cases:
+- **Project Guidance**
-I instructed ChatGPT to walkthrough each step of the entire design process after submitting the requirements for the project.
+    - At the beginning of the project, I fed ChatGPT to walkthrough each step of the entire design process after submitting the requirements for the project.
 Instead of offering every solution at once, we implemented each feature one at a time.
 ChatGPT would offer the generated  scripts for the project and a detailed explanation of what each code block was doing.
 I wrote the code by hand, instead of copying and pasting.

 This allowed me to audit each line, especially since I am new to golang.

+- Instead of blind copy-pasting from chatgpt, for the purposes of this project, I found it important to get a feel for Go syntax when writing my files, even if I was copying from ChatGPT.
+This gave me a better understanding of the Go syntax/language.
+As my comfort with go increased, I will be more keen to accept vscode ai-generated tab completion and audit heavily in my workflows.

 The workflow at a high level:
 1. Define Project Structure